 With the new Raymond Weil 35th Anniversary Maestro Full Calendar (Ref.
-12849 G 00659) automatic wrist watch, the Swiss watchmaker offers yet another generic timekeeper at a ridiculously high price.
+12849 G 00659), the Swiss watchmaker offers yet another generic timekeeper at a ridiculously high price.
 Although the brand has been in business since 1976 (it is just a couple of years younger than yours truly,) there is something fundamentally unhealthy with their self-esteem.

 While an aspiring watchmaker always tries to find its own design language (even if it is as blatantly kitsch as that of Hublot or daring crude as that of Linde Werdelin) and then keeps it alive and constantly evolving, Raymond Weil prefers walking the beaten path.

 The brand speaks a peculiar mix of tongues developed by others and offers watches that look like hundreds of other timepieces designed for the same niche with the same functionality.

 Like the rest of the Maestro line, the new Raymond Weil 35th Anniversary Maestro Full Calendar is offered in a round, classic-styled yellow gold case with relatively short lugs and a prominent bezel made of the same material.

 Classic 39.5 millimeters in diameter, it is less than 11 millimeters thick, which makes it quite thin for an average timekeeper equipped with a mass-produced automatic movement.

 The dial, with its barley-corn guilloche centerpiece, Breguet-styled hands, a pair of sub-dials for the calendar, and twelve black Roman numerals, is clean and easy to read.

-However, like I have already noted, the layout seems to be very generic: there is no single feature in it that could tell you that, yes, this is a Raymond Weil watch!
+However, as I have already noted, the layout seems to be very generic: there is no single feature in it that could tell you that, yes, this is a Raymond Weil watch!
 It looks like just another medium-priced complication dress watch of a European origin.